givedirectly/Google-Partnership/cypress/README.md

     [`script_loader.js](./support/script_loader.js).

-*   Work that cannot be done in a browser environment can be done in a separate Node environment, entered via [`plugins/index.js`](./plugins/index.js) which calls into [`plugins/main.js`](./plugins/main.js).
+*   Work that cannot be done in a browser environment can be done in a separate Node environment, entered via [`cypress.config.js`](../cypress.config.js).
     Things like reading test credentials, minting tokens, etc. is done there, and propagated out to test code using the `cy.task` command.

 ## Communicating with remote services